garyfleming/the-board-whisperer/the-board-whisperer.md

 ![](images/smilies.jpg)

-^ TODO I like this slide but does it fit exactly here?
 ^ TODO Way too many points being made here
 ^ This was made clear to me when observing a number of different teams and seeing how they did standups.
 If you squinted they looked kinda like Daily Scrums, as per the Scrum Framework.
 But if you looked more closely, or understood Scrum/Agile properly, you realised it really wasn't the same thing.